sirupsen/vim-execrus/ftplugin/ruby/README.md

   - If the current file is a spec (matching `/_spec.rb/`) it will execute it as a spec with `spec`.
 4. Run associated Test::Unit test
   - If the current file has a test associated with it, it will run that test.
-For instance, if you're in `lib/foo/bar/term.rb` it will look for a test named `test/lib/foo/bar/term.rb`.
-If that test doesn't exist, it will pop the namespace queue and try `test/foo/bar/term.rb`.
-It keeps popping until `test/term.rb`.
+    For instance, if you're in `lib/foo/bar/term.rb` it will look for a test named `test/lib/foo/bar/term_test.rb`.
+If that test doesn't exist, it will pop the namespace queue and try `test/foo/bar/term_test.rb`.
+It keeps popping until it reaches `test/term_test.rb`.
 If that file doesn't exist, it gives up and hands it off to something of lower priority.
 5. Run associated RSpec spec
   - Same as "Run associated Test::Unit test" only it searches in `spec/` instead.